Emzzy241/Pig-Dice-Game/README.md

 * CSS
 * BootStrap
 * Javscript
-* Bootstrap
+* Vanilla JavaScript

 ### Description
-_In this game there are two players: named: Player1, and player2 and each Player gets the chance to roll the die and the first person to get to 30 dice points will be the winner_
+_In this game there are two players: named: Player1, and player2 and each Player gets the chance to roll the die and the first person to get to 30 dice points and then hold the game becomes the winner_

 ## Setup/Installation
 * _Open the directory._